jedhodson/jedhodson/README.md

 <p><img src="https://github.com/jedhodson/jedhodson/raw/master/image-or-two/prototypingcorner_focus.JPG" align="right" width=200 style="padding: 0 20px" /></p>

 ### Prototyping Corner
 Just a bunch of prototypes.
 Over at [prototypingcorner.io](prototypingcorner.io) you'll find the latest thingamajig that I've built and if I wasn't too lazy maybe event a writeup on how I did it.
-Its an assortment of things from dataloggers to localization systems, drones to robots that roll.
-If the thingamajig got a little polish it finds its way into the [Tindie Store](https://www.tindie.com/stores/prototyping-corner/) for all to enjoy - oh and everything there is completly [open source]().
+Its an assortment of things from data-loggers to localization systems, drones to robots that roll.
+If the thingamajig got a little polish it finds its way into the [Tindie Store](https://www.tindie.com/stores/prototyping-corner/) for all to enjoy - oh and everything there is completely [open source]().

 ## Stat or two, ~~a kangaroo~~